 Debora Spar is an Advisor to Xfund.
 She is the MBA Class of 1952 Professor of Business Administration and Senior Associate Dean at Harvard Business School where she teaches the first-year Strategy course.
 Her current research focuses on issues of gender and technology, and the interplay between technological change and broader social structures.
-Spar tackles some of these issues in her forthcoming book The Virgin and the Plow: How Technology Shapes How we Live and Love.
+Spar tackles some of these issues in her latest book The Virgin and the Plow: How Technology Shapes How we Live and Love.

 Spar served as the President of Barnard College from 2008 to 2017, and as President and CEO of Lincoln Center for the Performing Arts from 2017 to 2018.
 During her tenure at Barnard, Spar led initiatives to highlight women’s leadership and advancement, including the creation of the Athena Center for Leadership Studies and the development of Barnard’s Global Symposium series.